 State law varies significantly.
 Some states have binding minimum nurse-to-patient ratios.
 Others have advisory guidelines or mandatory reporting requirements without enforceable floors.

-New Jersey requires staffing plans and committee oversight.
-Enforcement is handled through the NJ Department of Health.
+New Jersey requires staffing plans and committee oversight, enforced through the NJ Department of Health.

 States without binding ratio laws: Most states.
 In these states, your protections come from your ADO documentation, your BON’s scope of practice standards, and OSHA’s general duty clause.